lclem/lia/src/part1/CharacteristicFormulas.lagda.md

 Sheffer showed that !ref(_nor𝔹_) can be taken as a basis and he denotes it with a *stroke* (vertical bar) `_|_` [Theorem 1, @Sheffer:AMS:1913].
-We show the analogous result for !ref(_nand𝔹_), and in honor of Sheffer we will call it the *Sheffer's stroke*:
+We show the analogous result for !ref(_nand𝔹_), and in honour of Sheffer we will call it the *Sheffer's stroke*:

 ```
 _⇑_ : Formula → Formula → Formula